huawei-noah/streamDM-Cpp/README.md

-smartDM: C++ Stream Data Mining
+streamDM-C++: C++ Stream Data Mining
 =================

-smartDM implements extremely fast streaming decision trees in C++ for big data streams.
-It is a project developed at Huawei Noah's Ark Lab. streamDM is licensed under Apache Software License v2.0.
+streamDM for C++ implements extremely fast streaming decision trees in C++ for big data streams.
+It is a project developed at Huawei Noah's Ark Lab. streamDM-C++ is licensed under Apache Software License v2.0.

-The main advantages of smartDM over other C/C++ data stream libraries are the following:
+The main advantages of streamDM for C++ over other C/C++ data stream libraries are the following:

 - Evaluation and learners are separated, not linked together.
 - It contains several methods for learning numeric attributes.